Intel CEO Brian Krzanich Tenders Resignation After Revelation He Had A Romantic Relationship With Employee

 The departure of Krzanich is not the only loss Intel has suffered in terms of staffing recently.
 Stacy Smith, long-time finance chief and later taking a turn heading up manufacturing, left the company last year.
 Kirk Skaugen, the former staffer in charge of client computing and one-time candidate to take over the big chair as CEO, departed Intel in 2016 and is currently employed by Lenovo Group.
 Finally, Diane Bryant, once head of Intel’s data-center group, jumped ship to Google to take a hand in their cloud computing business late last year.

-Intel is facing a great deal of consumer competition from long-time rivals AMD, with AMD having increased their market share due to the relative success of their new Ryzen line of processors and a significant price delta between the Intel i-Series offerings and the AMD counterparts according to Tom’s Hardware.
+Intel is facing a great deal of consumer competition from long-time rivals AMD, with AMD having increased their market share due to the relative success of their new Ryzen line of processors and a significant price delta between the Intel i-Series offerings and the AMD counterparts, according to Tom’s Hardware.

-Stock projections for Intel continue to remain sunny however, with today’s temporary drop being hand-waved away by most analysts on record according to the WSJ– not including the relevant fact that Intel’s stock has soared since Krzanich took the helm in 2013, the share price having increased by a whopping 123% during the past five years.
+Stock projections for Intel continue to remain sunny, however, with today’s temporary drop being hand-waved away by most analysts on record, according to the WSJ– not including the relevant fact that Intel’s stock has soared since Krzanich took the helm in 2013, the share price has increased by a whopping 123 percent during the past five years.

 The company recently released a financial forecast that exceeded industry expectations, with Intel adjusting expected earnings to 99 cents per share and a revenue of $16.9 billion.
 When polled by FactSet Research Solutions, a respected industry leader in financial metrics, analysts had predicted a forecast of adjusted earnings per share of 86 cents, and a total take of $16.3 billion in earned revenue.